Automated job management on Academic Positions

 Working conditions

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration two years, with a salary in scale 10 (CAO-OI) and a range of employment benefits.
-ARCNL assists any new foreign Postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of four years, with a starting salary of gross € 3.115 per month and a range of employment benefits.
+After successful completion of the PhD research a PhD degree will be granted at a Dutch University.
+Several courses are offered, specially developed for PhD-students.
+ARCNL assists any new foreign PhD-student with housing and visa applications and compensates their transport costs and furnishing expenses.

 More information?